The Master Chief: Part One: Production

 The film was shot aboard Naval ships in San Diego, California with a local cast and crew.
 The story is based on the experiences and hardships Soriano's father faced during his time in the United States Navy.

 Release

 The film was released in theaters on November 10, 2023 and video on demand in February 2024.

+Sequel

+In August 2024, a sequel titled The Master Chief: Subic Bay was scheduled to begin production with actress Heart Evangelista.